opendocsg/slw-judgments-backfill/2003_SGHC_5/report.md

 **Appeal against conviction**

 12     The prosecution’s case was based primarily on Chua’s evidence.
 As such, this appeal turned solely on whether the trial judge erred in accepting Chua’s version of events.
 It is settled law that an appellate court will not overturn findings of fact unless they can be shown to be against the weight of evidence.
-As I said in _PP v Azman Abdullah_ [1998] 2 SLR 704 at p 21,
+As I said in _PP v Azman Abdullah_ <span class="citation">[1998] 2 SLR 704</span> at p 21,

  An appellate court, if it wishes to reverse the trial judge’s decision, must not merely entertain doubts whether the decision is right but must be convinced that it is wrong.